Contents

-Last Updated on April 13, 2020 Angela Marsons is a British crime thriller author known for her D.I.
+Angela Marsons is a British crime thriller author known for her D.I.
 Kim Stone series which took the world by storm in 2015 when the first book in the series was published by Bookouture in the UK.
-While the author is relatively new to the crime thriller scene, her D.I.
+Her D.I.
 Kim Stone made her an almost instant bestselling novelist all over the world.

 Bookouture is known to release books by some formidable British crime and thriller authors, including Robert Bryndza with his Erika Foster series, Betty Rowlands with her Melissa Craig series, Caroline Mitchell with her several series and standalone thrillers, and Lucy Dawson with her standalone psychological thrillers.
 It is no surprise that the company decided to take a gamble with Angela Marsons and publish her main series.
 The author is really that good.